babel/babel/README.md

 unneccesary step when a runtime can be eliminated entirely.

 Instead of mapping to a runtime, 6to5 maps directly to the equivalent ES5.
-This means that your transpiled code will be as simple as possible.
+This means that your transpiled code will be as simple as possible and is **exactly** the equivalent ES5.

 ### Performance